IABTechLab/uid2docs/docs/guides/integration-publisher-server-side.md

 - SDK for Python (see [Usage for Publishers](../sdks/sdk-ref-python.md#usage-for-publishers) section).
 - Custom server code to generate and refresh the UID2 token by calling the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) and [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoints.

-There is also an example application that demonstrates the workflow.
+There is also a sample implementation that demonstrates the workflow.
 See [Sample Implementation](#sample-implementation).

 For a complete summary of publisher integration options, see [Publisher Integrations](summary-guides.md#publisher-integrations).